2bbb/ofxSmartOscSender/README.md

 default mode is use `sendAsSimpleFormat`. you can change to use `sendAsStrictFormat` with `setUsingStrictFormat(true);`.

-* void sendAsStrictFormat(const std::string &address, const Args & ... args);
+* void sendAsSimpleFormat(const std::string &address, const Args & ... args);

 send arithmetic type as following mapping.